Trump And NRA’s Silence Over Philando Castile Shooting Slammed By Rep. Cedric Richmond And Other Gun Owners

 — Slate (@Slate) June 23, 2017

-The NRA, who have always been quick in defending most gun owners who get into legal trouble for practicing the Second Amendment, have remained noticeably silent over Philando Castile’s shooting, even after the dashcam footage of the incident went its rounds on the internet, as confirmed by Washington Post.
+The NRA, who have always been quick in defending most gun owners who get into legal trouble for practicing the Second Amendment, has remained noticeably silent over Philando Castile’s shooting, even after the dashcam footage of the incident went its rounds on the internet, as confirmed by the Washington Post.

 “I don't want you to get shooted”: 4-year-old saw cop shoot Philando Castile and worried her mom would be next https://t.co/cyFme2z0qr pic.twitter.com/31G8bxhsMm